kaizen42u/ESP32S3-REMOTE/README.md

 - Connect the ESP32S3 module to your computer using USB cables
 - Open the sketch in Visual Studio Code
 - Select the correct board (ESP32S3 Dev Module) and port
-- Upload the sketche to the ESP32S3 module
+- Upload the sketch to the ESP32S3 module

 ## Usage

 - Turn on the robot car and the remote
 - Hold the remote close to the robot car and start pressing buttons
-- Wait for the ESP-NOW connection to be established
+- Wait for the ESP-NOW connection to be established (Pink LED lights up)
 - Use the joystick and the buttons on the remote to control the robot car
 - Enjoy!